 - The entire CityLink bus fleet is wheelchair accessible.
 For more information, call (309) 676-4040.

 - Service animals can accompany their owners on board any CityLink bus as long as Bus Operator is not distracted.

 - Hearing impaired please call 711 and you will be connected to a CityLink phone number.

-On September 8, 2013, the Greater Peoria Mass Transit District Board of Trustees adopted a Disruptive Passenger Policy.
-Please go to the following link Disruptive Passenger Policy.
+Effective April 1, 2021, the Greater Peoria Mass Transit District implemented a Rules of Conduct Policy.
+Please go to the following link to read the full policy:

 - Plan extra time in your commute.
 During periods of heavy snow and ice, buses, like traffic, may fall behind schedule.
 Passengers are encouraged to plan extra time into their commute.

 - Be cautious when boarding in areas of ice and snowbanks.
 In areas covered with snow and ice or blocked by a snowbank, please wait back on the sidewalk, or at a cleared driveway or corner.
 DO NOT stand in the street or wait at the top of a snowbank.

 - Be careful when boarding buses.
 Wait until the bus has come to a complete stop before trying to board.
 Meting snow and ice can make bus floors slippery.
 Make sure to hold handrails when boarding, walking, or standing inside the bus.